 Hi Lovelies!
 Welcome back to my blog and to a free, snuggle worthy baby blanket pattern!
 Before we get into the pattern, I have some exciting news to share – I’m going to have a NIECE!
 My brother and sister in law are expecting a little girl in the middle of June and I AM SO EXCITED!!

-Two years ago, when my cousin (who is basically my brother) and his wife (who I consider a sister) told the family they were expecting, I decided that as an unmarried, single gal, it would be my job to make a baby blanket for each new babe entering the family.
-So when we found out that my brother and sister in law were going to have a little girl, I got to planning.
+Two years ago, when my cousin (who is basically my brother) and his wife (who I consider a sister) told the family they were expecting, I decided I wanted to make their new arrival a baby blanket.
+Not long after, my big brother and sister in law announced that they were expecting.
+So, as an unmarried, single gal, I made it my job to create a baby blanket for each new babe entering the family.
+With a new niece on the way, I got to planning.
 I knew I wanted something simple, yet sweet because my sister in law embodies those two traits, and The Snuggle is Real Baby Blanket pattern was born!

-I knew that I wanted to release this as a free baby blanket pattern to all of you so that you all can experience the snuggle factor of this super soft blanket yourselves!
-I hope you love it as much as I do!
+I knew that I wanted to release this as a free baby blanket pattern to all of you so that you all could experience the snuggle factor of this super soft yarn & stitch combination!
+I hope you love this blanket as much as I do!

 So without further ado!